How Past Trauma Affects Your Current Relationship (And What to Do About It)

 If one or both partners in a relationship has experienced sexual, emotional, or physical trauma in a previous partnership, conflict can be especially challenging to navigate.

-As a trauma therapist in Denver, CO who also specializes in couples counseling, a common concern I hear from a person who has suffered inter-relational trauma is, My current partner is nothing like my old partner.
+As a trauma therapist in Denver, CO who also specializes in relationships and attachment, a common concern I hear from a person who has suffered inter-relational trauma is: My current partner is nothing like my old partner.
 Why am I still responding like I did in my past relationship?

-The story I hear from the non-afflicted partner is the inverse of above, I am doing everything I can to help my partner heal, but stuff is still coming up.
-I don’t know what more I can do.
+The story I hear from the non-affected partner tends to be the inverse: I am doing everything I can to help my partner heal, but stuff is still coming up.
+I don't know what more I can do.

 Why is it that despite our best efforts and our partner’s best efforts, past relationships can still haunt the present?
 And how can we fix that?
 Read on to hear my perspective as a Denver trauma therapist on the impact of trauma in a couple’s cycle and how therapy can help shift stuckness.